 Other information suggests that the game is still played in Belgium.
 Both a skittles variant as described above and a Bowls game called Rolle Bolle have been reported.
 The latter involves sending large disks with a large bias in an effort to get them close to a stake at the other end of the game area.

 The author discovered more recently from his friend Jose Vega from Bilbao that a game of Skittles is also played in the Castillian area of Spain that involves a 'half bowl' (media bola) and nine skittles (bolos).
-So apparently the half-bowl is found across a far more extensive region of Europe than previously known.
+So it appears that half-bowl is found across quite an extensive portion of Europe.

 The Irish have their own version of skittles - a unique traditional 5 pin game.
 The pins are stood on a circle with one in the middle and are aimed at with 4 batons.
 To score, you must not only knock the pin over but must knock it out of the circle.